krzemienski/awesome-from-stars/README.md

 * [SuperClaude-Org/SuperClaude_Framework](https://github.com/SuperClaude-Org/SuperClaude_Framework): A configuration framework that enhances Claude Code with specialized commands, cognitive personas, and development methodologies.
 * [superdesigndev/superdesign](https://github.com/superdesigndev/superdesign): Cursor for design - Open Source
 * [superduper-io/superduper](https://github.com/superduper-io/superduper): Superduper: End-to-end framework for building custom AI applications and agents.
-* [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory): Build your own second brain with supermemory.
-Extremely fast, scalable, memory API for the AI era.
+* [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory): Memory engine and app that is extremely fast, scalable.
+The Memory API for the AI era.
 * [supermemoryai/supermemory-mcp](https://github.com/supermemoryai/supermemory-mcp): Your memories are in ChatGPT...
 But nowhere else.
 Universal Memory MCP makes your memories available to every single LLM.
 No logins or paywall.
 One command to set it up.
 * [superstreamerapp/superstreamer](https://github.com/superstreamerapp/superstreamer): An open, scalable, online streaming setup.
 All-in-one toolkit from ingest to adaptive video playback.
 Built for developers in need of video tooling.
 * [Eyevinn/supply-side-platform](https://github.com/Eyevinn/supply-side-platform): An open source implementation of a Supply-Side Platform (SSP) to serve for testing and educational purpose